line/line-bot-faq/README.md

-# LINE Platform issue tracker
+# LINE Platform feedback

-This public repository is used to track issues for LINE Platform products found on the [LINE Developers site](https://developers.line.me/en/) such as [Messaging API](https://developers.line.me/en/services/messaging-api/) and [LINE Login](https://developers.line.me/en/docs/line-login/overview/).
+This public repository is for sharing feedback and issues with LINE Platform products found on the [LINE Developers site](https://developers.line.me/en/) such as the [Messaging API](https://developers.line.me/en/services/messaging-api/) and [LINE Login](https://developers.line.me/en/docs/line-login/overview/).

 If you'd like to report a bug, give a suggestion, or leave any other kind of feedback, you can [create an issue](https://github.com/line/line-bot-faq/issues) in this repository.
 Although we cannot guarantee that we can respond to and implement all requests, we greatly appreciate your feedback and will do our best to respond wherever possible.